 'Frozen pipes become a real threat at 20 degrees Fahrenheit (-6.6 Celcius) or lower,' explains Jake Romano, a plumber at an Ottawa Plumbing and Drain Cleaning Company.
 In these temperatures, Jake explains that you should drip your faucet if it is connected to a pipe.

 'When the temperature falls below freezing, and a water supply is exposed to these freezing temperatures, the water can freeze in the pipe.
 When this happens, the water in the pipe expands.
 Without anywhere to go, your pipe can expand and break,' he shares.

-Similarly, Enoch Heise, from one of the highest-rated plumbing companies in the Dallas Metroplex, Legacy Plumbing (opens in new tab), reiterates Jake's warning.
+Enoch Heise is a professional plumber at Legacy Plumbing, Inc., one of the highest-rated plumbing companies in the Dallas Metroplex.

 He adds that he also recommends dripping your faucets at this time of the year – especially when they are located on the exterior walls of the home.
 'It is also a good idea to open the cabinet doors to help circulate warm air near the pipes,' Enoch adds.